zammad/zammad-admin-documentation/manage/users/via-csv-import.rst

    Use the **Import** button to open the CSV import dialog.

-Step 1: Inspect the sample .csv
+Step 1: Inspect the Sample .csv
 -------------------------------

 Use the link at the bottom of the CSV import dialog (**“Example CSV file for download”**) to see how Zammad expects you to format your user data.

-Step 2: Export your user data to .csv
+Step 2: Export Your User Data to .csv
 -------------------------------------

 Prepare your .csv file according to the format found in Step 1 above.
 Note that: